 That’s why photographers are continuously going back to the same spots and are able to create something new and different each time.

 Landscape photographers need to embrace the weather and know that changing conditions could potentially create photography masterpieces.
 Inclement weather makes for great photography.
-Morning light, cloudy days, rain and snow can create unexpected conditions that will give you amazing results.
+Morning light, cloudy days, rain, and snow can create unexpected conditions that will give you amazing results.

 On our 2015 photo workshop, we visited this location, it was quite snowy and dreary on our drive up to the overlook of Eagle rock.
 As I was getting out of the car, I wasn’t inspired.
 Black and white and snow all over was all I could see.
 As is always the case, when I’m in a new environment, it takes a few minutes to “see” the creative photo opportunities.
 Once I starting imagining the possibilities, I was pretty excited about what could be created here.
 Here’s my favorite shot from that day.
 You may think that I converted this to black and white, but no, it was just that kind of day, spectacular even with it’s cloudy, grey sky.

-What makes this picture interesting is the contrast of the black sand and the white snow and waves.
+What makes this picture interesting is the contrast between the black sand and the white snow and waves.
 To create the flowing water on the beach (I’m set up on a tripod, of course), I waited for the waves to start to recede, and on a slow shutter speed of 3 seconds at f.19, I took the shot.
 3 seconds was just long enough to give the effect of the water receding on the beach and gave some softness to the waves.